dougsweetser/Q/docs/doing_physics.md

 suggestive that a defining characteristic of general relativity is that intervals vary at different places in a gravitational field.

-The invariant interval of special relativity in flat spacetime is generated by contracting a 4-vector using the Minkowski metric.
+The invariant interval of special relativity in flat space-time is generated by contracting a 4-vector using the Minkowski metric.
 With such a simple system, other products are omitted, namely, any with the space-times-time form, dtdxi.
-Such terms could appear if one used a metric with non-diagonal components which are unnecessary for flat spacetime.
+Such terms could appear if one used a metric with non-diagonal components which are unnecessary for flat space-time.

 There is a type of math that naturally embraces space-times-time terms.
 All are familiar with real numbers, a mathematical field that allows for addition,